May 6th & 7th, 2023 9:30am-3:30pm Nicollet County Fairgrounds, St. Peter, MN

-May 2rd & 3th, 2015 9:30am-4:30pm Stone Mountain Pet Lodge–Blaine, MN About this seminar: This seminar will be beneficial for handlers who would like to train their dog as a hunting companion, for handlers wishing to obtain titles on their dog or for the family dog that would love to learn to play field sports.
-Field sports is for sporting breed dogs that want to do what they were bred for without hunting.
+About this seminar: This seminar will be beneficial for handlers who would like to train their dog as a hunting companion, or for the family dog that would love to learn to play field sports.
+Field sports is for sporting breed dogs that want to do what they were bred for with or without hunting.
 Inga From will deliver a comprehensive, scientifically-based training program that will produce an excellent field companion, without the use of force fetch training or e-collars.
 Come check out what Positive Gun Dogs of Minnesota is all about!
+This is a mixed level seminar.
+Are you new to reward based training for field dogs but already have a dog started in gun dog training?
+This is for you.
+Do you have a new puppy and want to get started in positive gun dog training?
+This is for you.

 Seminar Overview: Day One: • Overview of positive field sport’s • Positive training basics • Assessment of foundation skills • Introduction to scent work • How to teach a retrieve with positive training